ADHD and Emotional Regulation: How to Calm the Mental Storm

 In this post, we'll explore why emotional regulation is difficult for people with ADHD, the science behind it, and practical tools to help you feel more balanced and in control.

-Why ADHD Makes Emotional Regulation Harder
+Why ADHD Affects Emotional Regulation

 Emotional regulation refers to the ability to manage emotional responses in a way that is appropriate to the situation.
 For people with ADHD, this ability is often impaired due to differences in brain function, particularly in the prefrontal cortex - the part of the brain responsible for impulse control, decision-making, and emotional regulation.